Peta Murgatroyd

-Peta Jane Murgatroyd (born 14 July 1986) is a New Zealand-born Australian and American professional Latin dancer.
+Peta Jane Murgatroyd (born 14 July 1986) is an Australian and American professional Latin dancer.
 She performed in the international tour of the dance production Burn the Floor, including its Broadway run.
 She is best known for her appearances on the American edition of Dancing with the Stars, which she and her partners have won twice.

 Early life

 Murgatroyd was born in Auckland, New Zealand, but moved to Australia when she was 18 months old; as a result, she considers herself more of an Australian.
 She was raised in Perth, Western Australia, and started studying classical ballet at age 4.
 She trained for 12 years under former principal dancer of the Kirov Ballet, Madame Lubov Nikonorenko.
-An ankle injury at 16 years old forced Murgatroyd to give up ballet.
-She then picked up Latin dancing.
+An ankle injury at the age of 16 forced her to give up ballet.
+Murgatroyd then took up Latin dancing.

 Career

 Within months of beginning ballroom training, Murgatroyd became the W.A.
 Amateur Latin State Champion in 2002 and won the title again in 2003.
 She placed second in the Great World City Championships.
 Success at other competitions followed quickly; she was a semi-finalist in the Lion City Championships in Singapore and was a finalist in the Australian Open Championships.
 She placed third in the world at the Blackpool Dance Festival Youth Under 21 Latin competitions in 2005.

-In 2018, she starred alongside Robert Krantz in the heartwarming, faith-based movie Faith, Hope & Love where she played the owner of a dance studio who is paired with a widower of two girls, in an amateur dancing contest.
+In 2018, she starred alongside Robert Krantz in the heartwarming, faith-based movie Faith, Hope & Love.
+She played the owner of a dance studio who is paired with a widower of two girls, in an amateur dancing contest.